Safeguarding and e-safety

 At St Walburga’s we understand that safeguarding is everyone’s responsibility.
 All members of staff receive annual safeguarding training.
 This covers all areas in the DFE document ‘Keeping children safe in Education’ (September 2022) including the Prevent strategy, FGM and Child Sexual Exploitation.

-Mrs Woodward is the Designated Safeguarding Lead, in her absence Mrs Salazar or Mrs Symes act as the Designated Person.
+Mrs Woodward is the Designated Safeguarding Lead, in her absence Mrs Crutchley or Mrs Symes act as the Designated Person.
 The named governor with responsibility for Safeguarding is Mrs Lisa Blackburn

 If you have concerns about a child’s safety or wellbeing, please do not hesitate to contact any one at the school.